nitinthewiz/ghost-phantom/README.md

 ```

 This will remove the first image in your article and use it as the cover photo, so make sure you put a featured image at the top of your article.

+## Forking and derivatives

+I don't really mind what you do with this project, as long as your blog looks awesome.
+I'd appreciate if you left the `<meta name="designer">` as Hayden Bleasel but I won't hold it against you if you change it.
+I think it'd be good if you make some reference back to me so people can find the source project, but other than that just have fun.
+Also, if you're going to make style edits I recommend creating a new stylesheet and linking that up so you can still fetch the latest updates from here without losing all your changes.